WELCOME

-How angry would you be if someone intentionally murdered your best friend, pleaded guilty, asked for forgiveness, and was granted a full pardon by the judge?
+How angry would you be if someone murdered your best friend, admitted being guilty, asked for forgiveness, and was granted full pardon by the judge simple for saying I'm sorry?

 A) Not angry at all